Photo by Mayur Gala on Unsplash

 So, if you re-frame what you're doing in your role as building a community of contributors, and those you need help from outside of your immediate team as volunteers (it doesn't matter that they're actually employed, and at your same organization), then you'll start to make some very different choices about how you approach collaboration:

-• Engage with your contributors before asking them to do something for you (and on an ongoing basis).
+Engage with your contributors before asking them to do something for you (and on an ongoing basis).
 Rather than firing off a Slack message asking for something, see if you can set up a quick introductory call with prospective contributors where you can both put faces to names and learn more about one another.
 Apply the alignment principles from last time: look for the Venn diagram between what you need and what problems are stressing them out.

-• Make it as dead-ass simple as possible for others to help you.
+Make it as dead-ass simple as possible for others to help you.
 Make sure your "Getting Started" documentation is excellent.
 Operationalize everything: Templates.
 Playbooks.
 Automations.
 Put a recurring onboarding session on the calendar, hold office hours on a cadence so they have a way to talk to you.
 Your contributors have their own problems; if you're asking them to spend time on yours instead, do everything you can to make it as quick and easy on them as possible.

-Tip: You can save yourself a bunch of headaches by making your programs scalable from the start vs. trying to retro-fit scalability onto them later.
+- ๐กTip: You can save yourself a bunch of headaches by making your programs scalable from the start vs. trying to retro-fit scalability onto them later.
 Much in the same way as programming, actually: if you find yourself writing the same bit of code multiple times, you encapsulate it into a function/method.
 Similarly, if you find yourself repeating the same process or sending the same type of email or things of that nature more than about twice, figure out a way to make it easily repeatable.

-• Figure out some initial "quick win" collaborations to build momentum.
-To pick just one of many possible examples: They're trying to generate leads for a big event in $City?
-Host a user group meetup in $City a few weeks before, and end it with a slide that lets people know about the event.
-(And include a fancy-dancy QR code that attributes any registrations to your team, which we'll talk about in the later "data" episode. ;-))
+Figure out some initial "quick win" collaborations to build momentum.
+To pick just one of many possible examples: They're trying to generate leads for a big event in

-• Make it fun! :D Help your volunteers feel awesome by promoting the work they're doing in a highly visible way.
+a few weeks before, and end it with a slide that lets people know about the event.
+(And include a fancy-dancy QR code that attributes any registrations to your team, which we'll talk about in the later "data" episode. ;-))Make it fun! :D Help your volunteers feel awesome by promoting the work they're doing in a highly visible way.
 Give 'em a shout-out in whatever place is most appropriate: company Slack channel, HR "kudos" system, a public post on your community forum, etc.

 Cheat-Sheet: Your Cross-Functional "Buddy System"